Our Common Agenda is our path towards clean and clear streams by 2040.

 - 75% of adult county residents familiar with the issue, supportive, and actively engaged personally

 Stay tuned!
-Specifics coming from Countywide Action Plan (CAP) Coordinator’s work with Action Teams in early August.
+Specifics coming in Spring 2021.
 Look on the CAP page for monthly progress status reports and more information.

 |BMPs in place for 7.14 million pounds of nitrogen reduced by 2025|

 |BMPs in place for 540,000 pounds of phosphorus reduced by 2025|